coveooss/visualforce-html-webpack-plugin/README.md

 ```

 This configuration will resolve `$Resource.jquery` and `{!foo}` in your pages allowing you to use the same `<apex:stylesheet>` and `<apex:includeScript>` imports you would in Salesforce.

+The CustomModifiers option allow to specify a regex to match a resource in your Visualforce page, and the content with which to replace it.